Antiz96/Linux-Server/Services/Pi-hole-AUR.md

 This will prevent any other virtual hosts onto the same machine hosting your pihole instance to get DNS resolution (such as docker containers).

 In order to solve this, you need to uncomment the "bind-interfaces" line in the /etc/dnsmasq.conf file.
-This will tell the DNS service (pihole-FTL) to bind itself to each interface explicitely (and thus to the IP address of your pihole, and not "0.0.0.0").
+This will tell the DNS service (pihole-FTL) to bind itself to each interface explicitly (and thus to the IP address of your pihole, and not "0.0.0.0").

 ```
 sudo vim /etc/dnsmasq.conf